 - 1. A private firm or business, a limited company, - 2.
 Or some other kind of organisation?

-/ Question instructions at 'Sector'
+Question Information included in Helpscreen for 'Sector'

-The public sector is defined as owned, funded or run by central or local government.
+The public sector is defined as owned or run by central or local government.
 The private sector is everything else.
-Some examples are as follows: